 Proving once again that there is no such thing as too much time in the mountains, I headed back up for another weekend of peak bagging around the northeast end of Yosemite.
 On Saturday, we climbed Warren Peak, a lovely pile of rocks on the eastern crest of the Sierra with a tremendous overlook of Mono Lake.
 On Sunday, we hiked to Johnson Peak, a unimpressive pile of rocks from a distance but a fun slabby climb along some beautiful benches up close.

 Here are some photos from these two great climbs.
 If you are interested in the detailed route information for these peaks, I tried to capture it in the captions of the photos in the albums I linked to below.
-Combined with the GPS data I’ve also linked to, it should be pretty clear.
 Neither peak is particularly challenging with route finding or terrain, and they would make fun entry level off-trail peaks in the Yosemite area.